 17. There are three types of dashes.
-A hyphen (-) connects compound works, like Anglo-Saxon.
+A hyphen (-) connects compound words, like Anglo-Saxon.
 The En-Dash (–) is used when showing a type of distance or range, like Mon–Fri.
 The Em-Dash (—) is used to add a thought into a sentence, like "I memorized the state capitals — all fifty of them."

 18. Jackie Robinson was court-martialed for refusing to move to the back of an Army bus, 11 years before Rosa Parks.

 19. The FDA did a study which found that most drugs are still safe and effective decades past the expiration date stamped on the package.

 20. Krusty the Clown was originally Homer Simpson in disguise - with the joke being that Bart hated Homer but loved Krusty.